 We need a queue to push our incoming performance data to.
 What we have is NGINX.
 Can we use NGINX and a custom log format to create a poor man’s queue?
 You bet we can.
-Request Metrics is a performance analytics tool.
+Request Metrics is an analytics, performance, and observability tool.
 As such, we need to build a data ingestion pipeline that will consume performance data and process it.
 When building data processing pipelines it’s advisable to separate the ingestion piece from the processing piece.
 This allows some flexibility and an opportunity to add redundancy and reliability to each part.

 One common approach to ingest is to shove incoming data into a queue.
 Queues are meant to handle huge volumes of data and store it for future processing.
 A queue sounds like exactly what we want in this case.
 The problem is, we like simple things, and figuring out fancy distributed queues is anything but.
 So we’re going to eschew best practices and use NGINX as our queue!

 At its core, a queue is essentially an ordered list of data items.
 One other property of most queues is “durability.”
 That is, once you shove some data in to a queue, it will be stored reliably until processed and removed.
 Things can crash, processes can fail, reboots occur, but that data will survive.

 There are dozens of queueing systems in the wild.
 Many have advanced features like replication, at-least-once delivery, and support for many consumers.
 We don’t need all that.
 We really just need a relatively durable ordered list of data.
 That sounds an awful lot like a simple log file to us!
 And you know what’s really good at writing log files to disk?
 NGINX!

 Logging to the Rescue

 In order to make our log file more “queue like” and palatable for later processing, we want to format it as JSON.
 We want each line in the file to be one “performance payload” from a remote browser agent.
 Then we can rip through the log with our processor, line by line, and operate on the JSON.

 Let’s imagine that we’re sending all of our performance data to an